 The University is the beneficiary of two charitable remainder trusts administered by separate banks.
 Under the terms of the trusts, the University has the irrevocable right to receive the net assets of these trusts at the end of the trust's term.
 The portion of the trusts attributable to the future interest of the University is recorded in the statements of financial position as a contribution receivable.
-The contribution receivable is recorded at the present value of the expected future cash flows discounted 3.8% and applicable mortality tables.
-The estimated value of the expected future cash flows is \$417,990 and \$982,623 at June 30, 2015 and 2014, respectively.
+The contribution receivable is recorded at the present value of the expected future cash flows discounted 3.8 percent and applicable mortality tables.
+The estimated value of the expected future cash flows is \$368,671 and \$417,990 at June 30, 2016 and 2015, respectively.